stellar/soroban-quest--pioneer/README.md

 and usage should be expected to change.
 You can always find the latest about the [Soroban CLI here][soroban-cli]!

-## Futurenet
+## Testnet

 Did you know you have access to a Stellar network node right now!?
-Yeah, right here in your browser, in this workspace there's a Stellar node connected to the "Futurenet" testing network.
+Yeah, right here in your browser, in this workspace there's a Stellar node connected to the "Testnet" testing network.
 We've taken care of all the work so you don't have to worry about docker images, starting the service, or anything besides learning to make contracts!